Women, Infants & Children (WIC)

 Do I Qualify for WIC?

-You may qualify for WIC services if you are pregnant, a woman breastfeeding an infant, a postpartum woman within six months of delivery or a child under the age of 5.
-Also see the Missouri WIC income guidelines.
+You may qualify for WIC services if you are pregnant, a woman breastfeeding an infant, a postpartum woman within six months of delivery or have a child under the age of 5.

 However, the best way to find out if you qualify is to call our WIC staff at 816-595-4358.
 If you are eligible for WIC benefits, the staff will provide you with information about how to apply.